Did you know that every year, 31 million Americans pull up their roots and relocate? That's 9.8 percent of Americans on the move each year.

 Moving Statistics: Geography

-Movers that stay within their current state of residence don't usually venture far.
-More than 40 percent remain within 50 miles of their old home, and only 24.7 percent end up 500 miles or more away from their last location.
+Additionally, these findings also suggest movers prefer not to venture very far.
+More than 40 percent remained within 50 miles of their old home, and only 24.7 percent ended up 500 miles or more away from their last location.

 Which states do people most want to escape?
 They include: